gooddavvy/markdown-repository-snapshot-app/README.md

 # markdown-directory-snapshot-app

 Description: An app that you input a GitHub repository's link into, alongside ignore files&folders, and it outputs a downloadable `output.md` file

 Release Date: May 17, 2024

 Phase: BETA

+**Need to work on:**

+- [x] Making it work via GitHub API and GitHub API token
+- [ ] Allowing the user to provide their own GitHub API token
+- [ ] Doing it via web scraping

 **Feel free to look at the code--the app is all open-source!**